nullchimp/nullchimp/README.md

 ### I've been tinkering with [AI Agent](https://github.com/nullchimp/ai-agent) (think of it as an AI Sandbox)

+An open-source toolbox for building AI agents that might take over the world:<br/>
 It's part `playground`, part `lab accident`, and `occasionally useful`

 _Open source, chaotic-neutral, and very much a work in progress_